Porto: A Portuguese Gem Along the Douro

 In addition to their aesthetic appeal, azulejos are a practical choice, as they help regulate a building’s temperature and make it more fire-resistant.

-You can marvel at these titles throughout the city, but some of the most impressive displays are found on the Capela das Almas (Chapel of Souls), Igreja do Carmo (Carmo Church), and Igreja de Santo Ildefonso (Church of Saint Ildefonso).
+You can marvel at these titles throughout the city, but some of the most impressive displays are found on the Capela das Almas (Chapel of Souls), the Igreja do Carmo (Carmo Church), and the Igreja de Santo Ildefonso (Church of Saint Ildefonso).

 Muralha Fernandina (Fernandina Walls), Porto